mdg1317/BootCamp_Project1/README.md

 # BootCamp_Project1
 ## Executive Producers
-Travis Cook, Matthew Groh, Marshal Rittenger
+Travis Cook, Matthew Groh, Marshal Rittenger, Julia Olson

 ## Proposal:
 We are a production company (Don't Panic Productions) that will be pitching a Netflix original.
 Before that, we need to analyze the Netflix